psh220899/Python-Projects/README.md

-This repository will code snippets of various coding competitions.
+This repository will contain code snippets of various coding competitions.